Dated 12 February 2021

 We will respond to requests made by you within one month.
 We will not charge a fee for you to exercise any of the rights listed above.

-For more information about the cookies we use, please see our Cookies Policy.
+For more information about the cookies used, please see the Cookies Policy.

 You should also be aware that you have the right to raise any concerns in relation to how we process your personal data to the Information Commissioner’s Office (ICO).